 An S1G STA that has a group AID assigned for a particular group MAC address shall discard any received frame that contains that group MAC address in the RA field.

 NOTE—This avoids that the STA receives duplicate groupcast BUs with different group delivery procedures.

-For the S1G STAs with the group MAC address, which do not have the group AID, the S1G AP does not follow this subclause to transmit group data.

 CID 468